 As an entrepreneur, there’s no denying that you care deeply about your new business.
 If you were not fueled with the intrinsic drive and dedication, you would likely not have taken the plunge and incorporate a company in the first place.
-Unfortunately, the gung-ho attitude that most entrepreneurs exhibit is a blessing and a curse.
+Unfortunately, the gung-ho attitude that most entrepreneurs exhibit is a blessing and a curse, especially when it comes to a work-life balance.

 That’s because entrepreneurs tend to dedicate themselves entirely to their new company and their business goals.
 While this can help a new company succeed, it often comes at the expense of others, such as the business owner’s friends and family.
 The success of the business is critical, but it should never come at the cost of your family.
 It’s important for burgeoning business owners to write down their three priorities in life and make sure that business is either second or third, as a constant daily reminder of what’s really important in life.